chrislernunes/xChess/README.md

 # xChess

-> A blazing-fast personal chess engine combining GPU-accelerated neural network evaluation, hybrid alpha-beta/MCTS search, and magic-bitboard move generation — fully UCI-compatible and ready to plug into Arena, CuteChess, or lichess.
+> A personal chess engine combining GPU-accelerated neural network evaluation, hybrid alpha-beta/MCTS search, and magic-bitboard move generation — fully UCI-compatible and ready to plug into Arena, CuteChess, or lichess.

 ---